9minuteswithtractor/ski-rental-demo/README.md

-#Heisa!
+# Heisa!

-    This is a simple e-commerce ski-rental demo project.
+    This is a simple e-commerce ski-rental demo page.

     Productive coding everyone! :)